Our Conductors -

 A 1966 graduate of Sapulpa High School, where she was a student of George Brite, Martha Kramer went on to Tulsa University and received a BME in 1970.
 She served as a band director at several Oklahoma schools, including Morris, Edmond, Sapulpa, and Jenks.
 She has been a guest clinician for several regional honor bands in Oklahoma, and has served as a solo and ensemble adjudicator at various district contests in Oklahoma for many years.

-Martha has been a member of the Tulsa Community Band for 17 years, and plays the oboe.
+Martha has been a member of the Tulsa Community Band for over 20 years and plays the oboe.

 Dwight M. Dailey - Director, Emeritus